GET HARD RESULTS. Start here

 Although it may seem awkward to talk about your sex life with a stranger, therapists are trained to handle these particular challenges.
 You may even want to consider couples therapy if you’re struggling to connect with your partner as a result of sexual performance issues.

-While the idea of using therapy to treat premature ejaculation and last longer in bed might seem unusual, there is some science to back it up.
+While the idea of using therapy to treat premature ejaculation and last longer in bed might seem unusual, there is science to back it up.

 Often, talking with a therapist can help you to deal with other issues that may be affecting you in bed, such as a stressful workplace or challenges in your relationship.